-The proposed amendments, with the exception of Item 5, are drafted to be clarifying and nonsubstantive in nature; they do not impose prescriptive standards.
-Item 5 updates a performance standard; it does not impose any mandates for specific technologies or equipment.
+The proposed amendments are drafted to be clarifying and nonsubstantive in nature; they do not impose prescriptive standards.

 CONSIDERATION OF REASONABLE ALTERNATIVES

 Government Code Section 11346.2(b)(4)(A) requires a description of reasonable alternatives to the regulation and the agency's reasons for rejecting those alternatives.
 In the case of a regulation that would mandate the use of specific technologies or equipment or prescribe specific action or procedures, the imposition of performance standards shall be considered as an alternate.
 It is not the intent of this paragraph to require the agency to artificially construct alternatives or describe unreasonable alternatives.